UN official accuses Eritrean forces of deliberately starving Tigray By Reuters - Up News Info

 The government refused to let aid convoys into the region for the first five weeks of fighting, citing safety concerns.
 Although access has improved since December, weekly reports from OCHA show swathes of Tigray remain out of reach.

 Persistent clashes have blocked access to many rural areas, according to the UN.
-By the end of May, OCHA had recorded some 130 incidents of aid agencies being turned away at checkpoints and of staff being assaulted, interrogated or hindered from working in the region, Lowcock told Reuters.
-He said Eritreans were “clearly” responsible for 50 such incidents and men in Ethiopian military uniforms for 50 others.
+In the month of May, OCHA had recorded some 130 incidents of aid agencies being turned away at checkpoints and of staff being assaulted, interrogated or hindered from working in the region.
+Lowcock told Reuters Eritreans were “clearly” responsible for 50 such incidents and men in Ethiopian military uniforms for 50 others.
 Volunteer militiamen from Amhara were responsible for 27 incidents, he said.
 Tigrayan opposition forces also hindered operations on at least one occasion.

 At least 10 aid workers have been killed in the conflict, Lowcock said.
 They include an employee of the Relief Society of Tigray – a partner of the U.S. Agency for International Development – who was shot dead on April 28 in the central Kola Tembien district.
 The U.S. Embassy released a statement on May 20 saying Eritrean and Ethiopian soldiers had reportedly shot him.